Dear NIIT Shareowner

-Although the operations of the Company are not energy intensive the management hasbeen highly conscious of the criticality of conservation of energy at all the operationallevels and efforts are made in this direction on a continuous basis.
+Although the operations of the Company are not energy-intensive the management hasbeen highly conscious of the criticality of conservation of energy at all the operationallevels and efforts are being made in this direction on a continuous basis.
 Adequatemeasures have been taken to reduce energy consumption whenever possible by using energyefficient equipment.
-The requirement of disclosure of particulars with respect toconservation of energy as prescribed in Section 134(3)(m) of the Companies Act 2013 read with theCompanies (Accounts) Rules 2014 are not applicable to the Company and hence are notprovided.
+The requirement of disclosure of particulars with respect toconservation of energy as prescribed in Section 134(3) of the Act read with the Companies(Accounts) Rules 2014 is not applicable to the Company and hence not provided.

 b) Technology absorption

-c) Research and Development
+c) Research and development

 The Company believes that technological obsolescence is a reality.
-Only progressiveresearch and development will help us to measure up to future challenges and opportunities.We invest in and encourage continuous innovation.
-During the year underreview expenditure on research and development is not significant in relation to the nature and size of theoperations of your Company.
+Only progressiveresearch and development will help us measure up to future challenges and opportunities.We invest in and encourage continuous innovation.
+Capability was developed to createdigital point solutions.
+Digital point solutions are assembled quickly to help deliverimpactful solutions to customers.
+With this model the speed of delivery has improvedsignificantly.
+Innovative online training delivery platform with unique learning analyticswas included in digital point solutions.
+During the year under review the expenditure onresearch and development is not significant in relation to the nature and size of theoperations of your Company.

-d) Foreign exchange earnings and outgo
+d) Foreign exchange earnings and outgo:

-(i) Activities relating to exports initiatives taken to increase exports developmentof new export markets for products and services and export plans.
+(i) Activities relating to exports initiatives taken to increase exports developmentof new export markets for products and services and export plans:

-ii) Total foreign exchange earned and used
+(ii) Total foreign exchange earned and used:

 Particulars of Loans Guarantees or Investments

-Details of Loans Guarantees or Investments covered under the provisions of Section 186of the Companies Act 2013 are given in the Notes to the Financial Statements.
+Details of Loans Guarantees or Investments (if any) covered under the provisions ofSection 186 of the Act are given in the Notes to the Financial Statement.